It’s not always fun and games when you are a landlord.

-If Real Estate is just a hobby for you, please skip this article.
-If you have a hard time looking out for yourself, do not become a landlord, skip this article.
+If real estate is just a hobby for you, please skip this article.
+If you have a hard time looking out for yourself, do not become a landlord, and skip this article.
 If you are a tenant, keep reading and know your landlord is making decisions like most other landlords, and it is not personal.

 On the other hand, if you do not make these important decisions, you could go broke yourself.
 Your eventual distress will be far greater than any tenant discomfort that is caused in the short run.
 Your distress will go on for years, as you recover your credit score and lost investments.

 You are not in the landlording game to provide housing to others; you are in the landlording game to make money.
 Providing housing is how you make the money, not the purpose of your business.
-The Mortgage Company needs to make their money, and will take away your property if you do not give them their money.
+The mortgage company needs to make their money, and they will take away your property if you do not give them their money.
 They will make the hard decisions if you fail to do so.

-You must make the decisions that can cause your tenants suffering, to avoid longer term suffering for yourself; but also so you can make more money.
+You must make the decisions that can cause your tenants suffering in order to avoid longer term suffering for yourself — but also so you can make more money.